 Public health experts have warned that reopening the country too soon could

-prompt a second wave of coronavirus cases, overwhelming the health-care
+prompt a second wave of coronavirus cases, overwhelming the health-

-system.
-Trump said that some states were in “good shape” to open
+care system.
+Trump said that some states were in “good shape”

-quickly, before May 1st, if they wanted to, though other states
+to open quickly, before May 1st, if they wanted to,

 Formally called “Opening Up America Again”, Trump has released new guidelines for Governors to follow in deciding when and if to restart the economies in their states, according to pandemic statistics.

 According to the Wall Street Journal, the three-phased guidelines don’t suggest specific reopening dates but say that states should move to the first phase of reopening after exhibiting a downward trend of documented cases of the coronavirus or positive tests over a two-week period.